Last Updated on October 24, 2023

 It’s best to try and sell your clothing before dumping them at the thrift store.
 Many thrift stores export unwanted clothing to developing nations.

 Currently the U.S. leads the world in secondhand clothing exports.
-These exports end up in secondhand markets around the world, usually in the Global South, and often at a rate that can’t be handled.
+These sound like good things at first, but these exports end up in secondhand markets around the world, usually in the Global South, and often at a rate that can’t be handled.

 Upcyclers have a hard time giving cheaply made fast fashion items a new life.
 This leads to most of the excess clothing ending up in landfills or even mountains of discarded clothing in the Atacama Desert.